-Several months ago the website Non Veni Pacem posted an article titled, “A Friendly Challenge to Robert Siscoe,” by a regular commenter on the site who goes by the name “Smith”.
-The Challenge was in response to an article on the ‘peaceful and universal acceptance’ (here), which was intended to demonstrate that the election of Francis is an infallible dogmatic fact.
+Several months ago the website Non Veni Pacem posted an article titled, “A Friendly Challenge to Robert Siscoe,” by "Smith" a regular commenter on the site.
+The Challenge was in response to an article I wrote on the Peaceful and Universal Acceptance’ (here), which was intended to demonstrate that the legitimacy of Francis' pontificate is an infallible dogmatic fact.

 Smith offered a number of objections to the article, but the main one – the one he himself referred to